 Planning a research strategy will save you time and frustration.
 The following tips give you some ideas on how to begin your research.
-Visit our Research FAQ for more detailed information.
-And remember - librarians are here to help!
+And remember librarians are here to help!

 Develop your topic:

 - Choose a topic that interests you and is appropriate for the assignment.